Global Burden of Disease Group

 The Global Burden of Disease framework provides a road map of health challenges, charting past progress to provide direction in preparing for the challenges ahead.

 Our work involves strong collaborations with researchers and government analysts, particularly throughout the Asia-Pacific region.
 Our critical appraisal of the annual estimates of disease burden improves the value of this data for policy and planning.

-One of our flagship projects is the periodical updating, publication and dissemination of the renowned Global Burden of Disease (GBD) study, in close collaboration with IHME.
-The study involves more than 1000 collaborators from over 100 countries and produces a systematic assessment of loss of health due to disease throughout the world.
+One of our flagship projects is the annual updating, publication and dissemination in The Lancet of the Global Burden of Disease (GBD) study, led by IHME.
+The study involves more than 2500 collaborators from over 150 countries and produces a systematic assessment of loss of health due to disease throughout the world.
 This broad, comparative view of health loss by cause provides a much better understanding of risk factors, helping to ensure that major health challenges are not ignored or over-emphasised.

 Other innovative research projects include developing ways to measure causes of death cost-effectively in resource-poor settings by using automated 'verbal autopsy' methods.
 This approach is based on interviews with people who knew the deceased.
 The information gathered is then analysed by computer algorithms to assign a probable cause of death without involving physicians.
 This information on deaths that would have otherwise remained undocumented enables scientists to analyse disease patterns and can direct public policy decisions.

 More than 50 countries have undertaken national Burden of Disease studies to inform local health planning, based on the work of the Global Burden of Disease Group and IHME.

 Melbourne School of Population and Global Health